linkorb/radvance/README.md

 - [ ] Exceptions and errors reporting / env-based verbosity
 - [ ] Error messages on constraints fails
 - [x] Publish framework as separate lib
+- [ ] Extract traits from controllers and models
+- [ ] Login & permissions tests
+- [ ] BaseApiApplication or ApplicationApiTrait

 ## Why?